London is a major hub for education, business, art, music, theatres and much more.

 For Cultural Trips:

-From The London Eye, The National Gallery and Tower of London, there are plenty of tourist attractions in London.
-The world-famous British Museum, Natural History Museum, the EDF Energy London Eye, Madame Tussauds, Buckingham Palace are just some of the many fantastic attractions to try whilst studying in London.
+Beginning with The London Eye, The National Gallery and Tower of London, there are plenty of tourist attractions in London.
+The world-famous British Museum, Natural History Museum, Madame Tussauds, and Buckingham Palace are just some of the many fantastic attractions to try whilst studying in London.

 For Music Lovers: